-Pupils in Years 6 and 7 regularly participate in swimming lessons at name of facility: during these lessons, pupils are entitled to privacy when changing; however, some pupils will need to be supervised during changing.
+Pupils who regularly participate in swimming lessons: during these lessons, pupils are entitled to privacy when changing; however, some pupils will need to be supervised during changing.

 Parental consent will be obtained before assisting any pupils in changing clothing before and after swimming lessons.